ThiagoZanconi/back-end-proyecto-final/README.md

 # 🇬🇧 English

-# 🌄 Image editor back-end
+# 🌄 IMAGEIO - AI IMAGE EDITOR Back-End

 This repository contains the back-end of our image generation and editing application.
 The front-end can be found here: https://github.com/ThiagoZanconi/front-end-proyecto-final